-Perhaps even more impressively, GlaxoSmithKline (GSK) has typically made it into the top ten most popular recruiters from all sectors in The Guardian UK 300, showing that it also appeals to undergraduates who are not studying science subjects.
-That’s a definitive thumbs-up from the UK’s graduate job hunters, given that the awards are based on a huge annual survey of nearly 30,000 students carried out by trendence.
+Perhaps even more impressively, GlaxoSmithKline (GSK) has typically made it into the top ten most popular recruiters from all sectors in the UK 300, showing that it also appeals to undergraduates who are not studying science subjects.
+That’s a definitive thumbs-up from the UK’s graduate job hunters, given that the awards are based on a huge annual survey of nearly 30,000 students carried out by Trendence.

 According to Louise Burdett, GSK’s UK graduate recruitment manager, the company’s standing with students can be explained by their desire to pursue careers that will allow them to make a difference and benefit others.

 She explains, ‘In a year when the NHS, despite the many and obvious challenges it faces, is the top employer again in the UK 300, it seems that many students are looking for more than monetary rewards in their careers.
 GSK’s values, its patient focus and commitment to improving people’s health across the world regardless of their ability to pay, are consistently promoted in student marketing, at campus presentations and during the selection process.
 So regardless of the job that graduates do, scientific or commercial, they feel their work has a positive impact on people’s health.’